We are currently accepting applications for midyear transfers and Fall 2018 enrollment for all grades

 You may have driven past the Bridge School, a converted dairy barn with the big blue roof just off Route 7 in Middlebury, and asked that same question.
 We welcome parents and students to visit Bridge School to decide whether our academic approach and community-minded atmosphere are the right fit for your family.

-Bridge School is currently accepting applications for the 2016-2017 school year.
 Applications are reviewed on a rolling basis for all grade levels.
 When grade/age levels reach capacity, students, who have applied and been accepted, will be placed on a waiting list.

 Bridge School is a Vermont state-approved independent K-6 elementary school.

 (Independent school categories are defined below, for comparison.)

 2017-2018 school year tuition is $9,785.00

 Bridge School proudly offers a scholarship program for qualifying families.
 For 2016-2017, for instance, more than half of our students received substantial aid.

 We approach our scholarship program with as much care and attention as we approach education.
 Our goal is to offer financial aid to as many students in need as possible.
 To meet this goal, our scholarships rarely exceed half of the annual tuition.

 A document with greater detail on our process and a financial aid application can be downloaded here or you can pick up a copy at school.